xjtuyanshi/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image4]
 The function I mentioned above can be found in `helpfunctions.py`.
-#### 5.Calculation of  the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5.Calculation of  the radius of curvature of the lane and the position of the vehicle with respect to center
 I implemented a method called `measure_curvature_pixels()`, which does following work:
 Following codes calculated curvature of left and right line(`left_curverad `,`right_curverad ` ) to get meters of curvature and distance to vehicle center('center_diff')